codeuniversity/student-council/statute/statute.md

 2. a female councilmember,
 3. a male councilmember,
 4. a councilmember for Internationality,
+5. a councilmember for Information Management,
-5. for each standing committee, one person proposed to the Senate for appointment as a student member,
+6. for each standing committee, one person proposed to the Senate for appointment as a student member,
-6. for the study programmes Software Engineering (SE), Interaction Design (ID) and Product Management (PM), one person proposed to the Study Programme Council for appointment as a student member.
+7. for the study programmes Software Engineering (SE), Interaction Design (ID) and Product Management (PM), one person proposed to the Study Programme Council for appointment as a student member.

 (4) The General Assembly of the Study Programmes elect a member of the Senate.
 The elected student members of the Study Programme Council are a deputy to the respective student member of the Senate.